a complete drivetrain. This example helps you understand how to model

 Observe how the clutch pressure signals move the transmission into one gear after another, at 0, 5, 10, and 15 seconds of simulation time.
 Compare these clutch pressure signals to the clutch schedule in the CR-CR transmission subsystem to determine which gear settings the model is implementing.
 The model steps through gears 1, 2, 3, and 4, before coasting and then braking.

-Compare the angular velocities of the driven and driver shafts.
 In the transmission, the two planetary gears are coupled in different ways in the different gear settings, producing different relationships between the driven and driver shaft velocities.
 The effective drive ratio of output to input shafts is the reciprocal of the ratio of output to input angular velocities.

 You can modify this example model to explore other Simscape Driveline features.
 Here you modify and rerun the model to investigate two aspects of its motion.